moby/moby/docs/sources/reference/commandline/cli.md

 [*ADD*](/reference/builder/#add) instruction to reference a file in the context.

 The `URL` parameter can specify the location of a Git repository; the repository acts as the build context.
 The system recursively clones the repository and its submodules using a `git clone --depth 1 --recursive` command.
 This command runs in a temporary directory on your local host.
 After the command succeeds, the directory is sent to the Docker daemon as the context.
-Local clones give you the ability to access private repositories using local user credentials, VPN's, and so forth.
+Local clones give you the ability to access private repositories using local user credentials, VPNs, and so forth.

 Git URLs accept context configuration in their fragment section, separated by a colon `:`.
 The first part represents the reference that Git will check out,